FryJay/MenuHammer/README.md

 # MenuHammer
 A Spacemacs inspired menu system for macOS built for Hammerspoon.

-It allows for user configured menus that can perform a series of actions when selected.
+It allows for user configured menus with menu items that can perform a series of actions when selected.
 Those actions include:
 - Loading other menus
 - Opening applications
 - Executing key combinations